jhuscott/taskcheck/README.md

-_A non-AI automatic scheduler for taskwarrior (i.e. alternative to skedpal/timehero/flowsavvy/reclaim/trevor/motion)_
+> _A non-AI automatic scheduler for taskwarrior (i.e. alternative to skedpal/timehero/flowsavvy/reclaim/trevor/motion)_

 This is a taskwarrior extension checks if tasks can be completed on time, considering estimated time and working hours.

+## Features

+- [x] Use arbitrarily complex time maps
+- [x] Use ical to block time from scheduling (e.g. for meetings, vacations, etc.)
+- [ ] Implement scheduling algorithm for parallely working on multiple tasks
+- [ ] Use Google/Microsoft/Apple API to access calendars

 ## Install